 - Participate in professional development, expanding their knowledge and capabilities through continuing education, or an advanced graduate degree, or other lifelong learning.

-- Serve as a positive role model in their communities, whether locally, nationally, or globally, by conducting themselves with high standards of ethics.
+- Serve as a positive role model in their communities, whether locally in Alabama, nationally, or globally, by conducting themselves with high standards of ethics.

 - Select and apply the knowledge, techniques, skills, and modern tools of the discipline to broadly-defined engineering technology activities;